 Many people not only pray for Torch but also like to support the work financially.
 Here are the ways that you can give:

-Giving by direct debit is really helpful, even if it is just for a small amount, as it increases the proportion of our income that is predictable and helps us plan Torch’s finances.
+As an alternative to setting up a regular payment through your bank yourself giving by direct debit is really helpful, even if it is just for a small amount, as it increases the proportion of our income that is predictable and helps us plan Torch’s finances.

 If you have access to the Internet, you can up set up a direct debit online by clicking on this link with CAF Donate (Charities Aid Foundation) and then following the on-screen instructions.

 If you prefer, print off a Direct Debit form, complete it, and send it to Torch Trust, Torch House, Torch Way, Market Harborough, LE16 9HL.

 Or please call us on +44 (0)1858 438260 or email us at email@example.com to ask us to set up the direct debit for you.